COVID-19

 Coronavirus disease (COVID-19) is caused by the severe acute respiratory coronavirus 2 (SARS-CoV-2), a single-stranded RNA betacoronavirus first identified in December 2019.

-In 2024, Omicron is the only variant currently circulating globally.53 Previous variants of concern (e.g. Alpha, Beta, Gamma, Delta) and the ancestral strain have largely disappeared.
-Numerous sub-lineages of Omicron have since caused distinct global waves of infection.54
+Since 2024, Omicron is the only variant circulating globally.55 Previous variants of concern (e.g. Alpha, Beta, Gamma, Delta) and the ancestral strain have largely disappeared.
+Numerous sub-lineages of Omicron have caused distinct global waves of infection.56

 Pathogenesis